 What to Say When Proposing—Besides the Obvious

-You want your proposal to be meaningful and memorable, with words that express all the emotion in your heart.
-But how do you figure out what to say when you're in the moment?
+You want your proposal to be meaningful and memorable, with words that express all of the emotion in your heart, but how do you make sure you know out what to say when you're in the moment?
 By being prepared.
 When you have to make a work presentation, you wouldn't think of winging it, right?
 A proposal is no different, even though it's much more personal.
 It should be revealing and sincere, with a beginning, middle, and end.
 Look over our suggestions of what topics to include in your own "will you marry me" moment, then customize the script.
 The more you think ahead to what you want to say, the more relaxed you'll feel when the big get-on-your-knee day arrives.